Shannon-Watts/fake_news_ML/README.md

 The model reached an accuracy level of almost 0.90 and a low loss score of 0.23 on the testing data.
 The validation accuracy starts to dip slightly after 3 epochs but the BERT Model performed relatively well on Predicting Fake News after just 5 epochs.

 # Confusion Matrix

+From the models its clear KNN model perfomed worst in comparsion to SVM model that performed best.
+The use of the confusion matrix allows us to visually compare and analysis the results of all models.

 ![cm](https://github.com/dianaagustinaf/is-it-fake/blob/main/assets/dataviz/confusionmatrix.png)

 # Analysis